zenml-io/blog.zenml.io/_posts/2022-05-18-zero-eight-zero-release.md

   documentation on how you can do this yourself.
 * Our documentation for stacks, stack components and flavors has been fully fleshed out.
 We know you're going to love it!
-* We have updated how you configure the `S3ArtifactStore` to allow you to connect to non-AWS S3 storage.
 * We added in new MySQL metadata stores along with the ability to use SSL to connect to those MySQL clients (e.g. in the cloud)